 It won’t be long before we are adjusting our thermostats to offer us warmer air and make our homes nice and cozy during the cooler months.
 And warmer air can result in drier air that can affect our overall health.
-You may have never thought about monitoring humidity levels in your home, or maybe you’re attempting to find just the ideal balance.
+You may have never considered monitoring humidity levels inside, or maybe you’re attempting to find just the ideal balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

-There are a couple things you’ll need to consider when purchasing a whole-home humidifier.
+There are a couple factors you’ll need to consider when shopping for a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to find out what size you need is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour you will need and be a guide as you assess your options.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+One way to find out what size you want is to take your total floor area and multiply it by the height of your ceiling.
+This will help determine how many gallons per hour is needed and be a guide as you assess your options.

 - Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
-There are several models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+There are a variety of models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 Each house is different.
 Our professionals at Stark Services can give you a home health report to help you select which humidifier will work for your home.
-And our assessment will ensure you are getting the best solution to fit your current HVAC system.
-We want to make sure you rest easy during the colder weather and that you have the support you need to maintain proper indoor air quality.
-You can reach us at or go to our online scheduler to make an appointment.
+And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
+We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
+You can reach us at 817-668-6689 or go to our online scheduler to make an appointment.